 top of page

-the third annual Wander Out West Festival again in 2025!
+the fourth annual Wander Out West Festival in 2026!

-Fondly known as the WOW Festival, join Curate for a carefully curated festival, featuring some truly great professional performances, interactive experiences, community art workshops and interactive musical
+Fondly known as the WOW Festival, join Curate for a carefully curated festival, featuring some truly great professional performances, interactive experiences, community art workshops,

-participation programs - including our own WOW!
-Music & Drama Eisteddfod and Mandurah's Got Talent!
+including our own WOW!
+Music & Drama Eisteddfod

 for amateur and emerging artists of all ages to share their talents!